tylerlong/slim_text/README.md

 ## todo list

-40. user can use omnibox to issue commands
-    1. advanced feature, postpone
 63. bug: refresh page before desktop notification closes, the notification never closes
     1. cannot dismiss the notification window upon refreshing, this is a bug of chrome, so postpone
         1. https://code.google.com/p/chromium/issues/detail?id=40262